huydevct/Hooks/README.md

-# Nooks
+# Learning Hooks

-Collection of sexy React Hooks ready to install with NPM
+Collection of React Hooks ready to install with NPM

-## Each hook has its own pacakge
+## Each hook has its own package

 | Hook            | Description                                               | Documentation                                                                     | NPM Page                                                           |
 | --------------- | --------------------------------------------------------- | --------------------------------------------------------------------------------- | ------------------------------------------------------------------ |